The Best of Sherlock Holmes

 Provenance:

-Louis I. Haber (bookplate; sold via Anderson Auction December 1, 1909, lot 552); David Gage Joyce (died 1937); Mrs. Beatrice Kean (daughter of Joyce, died 1972); Hamill & Barker (from Hanzel Galleries in Chicago, September 23, 1973, lot 98); Redmond A. Burke (from Hamill & Barker circa 1973; died 1996); Rodney P. Swantko (from Sotheby's NY, December 4, 1996, lot 71; died 2022).
+Joseph Marshall Stoddart (presumably the gift of the author); Louis I. Haber (bookplate; sold via Anderson Auction December 1, 1909, lot 552); David Gage Joyce (died 1937); Mrs. Beatrice Kean (daughter of Joyce, died 1972); Hamill & Barker (from Hanzel Galleries in Chicago, September 23, 1973, lot 98); Redmond A. Burke (from Hamill & Barker circa 1973; died 1996); Rodney P. Swantko (from Sotheby's NY, December 4, 1996, lot 71; died 2022, sold from his library via Sotheby's New York, June 26, 2024, lot 9).

-Notes on the Story & Manuscript
+Notes on Story & Manuscript Inconsistencies

 Chapter I, MS1 (fair copy): Manner vs. Air